 My books (my fiction ramblings) and my original patterns are available both here and on Amazon through this link;

-I try to keep the my pattern prices as low as is realistic because, as a knitter, I know I would much rather spend my precious funds on lots of lovely yarns.
+I try to keep the my pattern prices as low as is realistic because, as a knitter, I know I would much rather spend my precious funds on lots of lovely delicious yarns.
 Those patterns that took me great mental gymnastics and much time ripping out, rethinking and redoing, will cost a bit more but for the most part, I think you find my patterns very fairly priced.

-Feel free to contact me through Craftsy or on my author's page on Facebook to learn what's new, "Ann C, Cooney, author."
-I love hearing from my fellow knitters.
+Feel free to contact me through Craftsy or on my author's page on Facebook to learn what's new , I love hearing from my fellow knitters.
 I will try to resolve any confusion I may cause with typos or temporary lapses of sanity ;-) during my writing out of patterns.
 Feel free to contact me on Facebook with any issues; https://www.facebook.com/NancyOBrienACC.